Richard-Schott/Project1/README.txt

 		7. Organise CSS from top to bottom to flow with HTML.
 This enhances readability.
 		8. The div may not be wrapping around the content properly.
 Labels/comments aren't enough!
 	URGENT: Contact krisB regards project updates!
+	Megan
+		1. Breakpoint when I'm at max-width to drop width: 100%. center-align using margin
+		2. Resize and realign the footer, too.
+(Mel also suggested it.)
+Image height and alignment are imbalanced.
+		3. center-align or align-items
 	Me
 		1. I noticed that I was attempting to resize the containers above 700px, not the image classes!
 		2. Revisit prior lessons on design patterns.
 Figure out the margin and spacing for elements.